 The exam should take 10-15 minutes.
 It doesn't require special preparation, but women may want to wear their hair down and avoid wearing nail polish.

-If you're at risk for skin cancer, call the office of Ali Hendi, MD, today or schedule your skin cancer surveillance exam online.
+If you're at risk for skin cancer, call the office of Ali Hendi, MD today to schedule your skin cancer surveillance exam.